node-organic/organic-angel/docs/concept.md

 This is an Object.
 It is not singleton.

-Angel object has some really funky defaults:
+Angel object has some really useful defaults:

 * once the object is constructed if no configuration is passed it will try to autoload some.
-* based on the boot configuration it will autoload and autoconstruct
+* based on the boot configuration it will autoload any `node_modules` scripts and abilities available
-  * any `organelles`
-  * any `abilities`
-  * and finally any `scripts`
-* it will emit `ready` once all the above is done.
-It will always emit that unless there is error found in any of the `organelles`, `abilities` or `scripts` autoloaded.
+* it will emit `autoloadReady` once all the above is done.

 Example configuration (also called just `DNA`)